Welcome to MICA International Scholars

 ____________________________________________________________________________________________________________________

-Our School Culture and Teacher Expectations
+1. Our School Culture & Teacher Expectations

 Joining MICA International Scholars means being part of a tight-knit community of passionate teachers.
-With a diverse international teaching background, our faculty fosters a holistic learning environment, ensuring student embody MICA’s core values of kindness, empathy, helpfulness, compassion, and respect.
+With a diverse international teaching background, our faculty fosters a holistic learning environment, ensuring students embody MICA’s core values of kindness, empathy, helpfulness, compassion, and respect.

-Reasons to Work at MICA International Scholars
+2. Reasons to Work at MICA International Scholars

 - Lifelong Learning: Join an environment that prioritizes continuous professional development, offering ongoing opportunities to enhance your skills and expertise.